9 picks

 Black Walnut Bakery

-A small St. Paul bakery with a careful European pastry program.
+A small Hennepin Avenue bakery in Uptown with a careful European pastry program.
 The kouign-amann is in the conversation for the metro’s best, and the rotating cake menu is always a temptation.
 Walk-in and take a number.

 Panaderia La Nopalera